puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/mysql.md

 	Notice: /Stage[main]/Mysql::Server::Account_security/Mysql_user[@localhost]/ensure: removed
 	Notice: /Stage[main]/Mysql::Server::Account_security/Mysql_user[root@127.0.0.1]/ensure: removed

-With these default users removed, you'll likely want to set up your own user account.

 ## Types and Providers

-Luckily, the MySQL module includes some custom *types and providers* that let you manage some critical bits of MySQL as resources with Puppet DSL just like you would with a system user or service.
+The MySQL module includes some custom *types and providers* that let you manage some critical bits of MySQL as resources with the Puppet DSL just like you would with a system user or service.

 A **type** defines the interface for a resource: the set of *properties* you can use to define a desired state for the resource, and the *parameters* that don't directly map to things on the system, but tell Puppet how to manage the resource.
 Both properties and parameters appear in the resource declaration syntax as attribute value pairs.